-In 2014, the Premier announced a whole-of-government response to the findings of the State Coroner’s investigation into a tragic domestic violence case that resulted in the murder of a South Australian woman.
+In 2014, the former Premier announced a whole-of-government response to the findings of the State Coroner’s investigation into a tragic domestic violence case that resulted in the murder of a South Australian woman.

 The public sector embarked on a collaborative partnership with White Ribbon Australia to prevent and respond to violence against women in the workplace.